Marchwood Motorways: History

 Marchwood Motorways was formed in the 1940s.
 In the 1960s, Marchwood Motorways established a subsidiary in Haverfordwest to operate services during the construction of the Pembroke Refinery, requiring 60 coaches, at its peak.
 In the 1970s, Marchwood purchased the business of Bill Colins of Roch, including a service from Haverfordwest to St Davids.
 This was sold, in 1982, to Richards Bros.

-In July 2006, a major fire at the company's depot, caused by arson, destroyed three buses and offices, causing an estimated £250,000 of damage.
+In July 2006, a major fire at the company's Totton depot, caused by arson, destroyed three buses and offices, causing an estimated £250,000 of damage.

 In October 2006, Marchwood Motorways was purchased by the Go-Ahead Group with 51 buses and coaches.
 The company became part of Solent Blue Line.
 Marchwood had an unusual, but long standing arrangement, to run buses under franchise to Solent Blue Line on Southampton routes 18 and 19.
 Most of the buses were bodied with the DAF chassis including eleven Wright Cadet bodied SB120s and two East Lancs Myllennium Lowlander bodied DB250s.

 In December 2008, the company took part in an Asda scheme to fill a coach with Christmas presents for charity.
 It was hoped that customers would fill the coach with up to 2,000 gifts.

 It continued to operate as a separate brand until 2009, with its operations integrated into Go South Coast and the company becoming dormant in 2010, however for a time in October 2013, some buses continued to operate under the Marchwood Motorways licence.